soapdog/patchfox/docs/development/building.md

 ## Requirements

-* [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) or [Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/) (needed so that you can sideload unsigned add-ons)
+* [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) or [Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/) (needed to sideload unsigned add-ons)
 * [Scuttle Shell](https://github.com/ssbc/scuttle-shell).
 This is a soft requirement.
 You can use your own _sbot_ or use another client such as [Patchwork](http://github.com/ssbc/patchwork) or [Patchbay](http://github.com/ssbc/patchbay) to provide a running _sbot_.

 ## Setup & building

-Patchfox uses [Svelte](https://svelte.dev/) and requires [NodeJS](https://nodejs.org) for development.
+Patchfox uses [Svelte](https://svelte.dev/) and requires [Node.js](https://nodejs.org) for development.

-After you have NodeJS installed, you can navigate to the Patchfox directory and install dependencies with:
+After you have Node installed, you can navigate to the Patchfox directory and install dependencies with:

 ```
 $ npm install